eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/graduation-process.md

 ### Stage: Sandbox

 In the Sandbox stage, the developers have identified a problem or have an idea on how to extend the usefulness of the data space to the community.
-They develop an approach for this goal.
+They develop an solution for this problem together with a vison/mission.

 ### Stage: Incubating

 In the next stage, the Incubating stage, the solution plan is implemented, and the developers must create various artifacts and deliverables required by the community.
+Once the KIT is promited to the incubating stage it must implement the defined [versioning scheme](versioning) starting with the version `0.0.0`.

 ### Stage: Graduated